Collections And Charge-Off Accounts Guidelines On Home Mortgages

 - This holds true no matter how large the outstanding balance is

-- If the outstanding balance is a substantial amount and the 5% hypothetical monthly debt disqualifies DTI of the borrower, the borrower can enter into a written payment agreement
+- If the outstanding balance is a substantial amount and the 5% hypothetical monthly debt disqualifies DTI of the borrower, the borrower can enter into a written payment agreement with the creditor

 - The new written payment agreement will be used versus the 5% hypothetical monthly debt